conatusassistant/conatus-debug-new/DEBUGGING_SUMMARY.md

 ## Additional Recommendations

 1. **Error Handling:**
-   - Add better error handling for Supabase client creation
+   - Add React Error Boundaries to catch and handle errors at component level
-   - Implement error boundaries in React components to prevent cascading failures
+   - Implement more robust error states for API calls

-2. **Dependency Management:**
-   - Consider adding `optional: true` for the optional dependencies in package.json
-   - Add proper fallbacks for missing optional dependencies
+   - Add proper fallbacks when network requests fail

-3. **Environment Variables:**
-   - For production, remove hardcoded fallback values
-   - Implement runtime configuration checking

-4. **Testing:**
+2. **Testing:**
+   - Add unit tests for React Query hooks
-   - Add integration tests for the critical authentication and data fetching flows
+   - Implement integration tests for critical flows
+   - Add error simulation tests to verify error handling

+3. **Performance:**
+   - Review React Query's staleTime settings for optimization
-   - Implement unit tests for the React Query hooks
+   - Implement proper loading states for all data fetching
+   - Consider implementing skeleton loaders for better UX

+4. **TypeScript:**
+   - Enable stricter TypeScript checks
+   - Add proper type definitions for all API responses
+   - Consider using zod or similar for runtime validation

 See the full `DEBUG_LOG.md` for more detailed information on the fixes and future considerations.